 The Company relies on share issuances in order to fund its exploration and evaluation activities and other business objectives.
-As at December 31, 2021, the Company has cash and cash equivalents of \$40,313,000 (March 31, 2022 - approximately \$56,600,000 which includes \$30,375,000 of proceeds received from the exercise of warrants).
-Based on the forecasted expenditures, this balance would be sufficient to fund the Company's committed exploration and evaluation expenditures and general administrative costs for at least the next twelve months.
+As at June 30, 2022, the Company has cash and cash equivalents of \$36,486,000.
+Based on the forecasted expenditures, this balance will be sufficient to fund the Company's committed exploration and evaluation expenditures and general administrative costs for at least the next twelve months.
 However, if the Company continues its current level of exploration and evaluation activities throughout the next twelve months, the current cash balances will not be sufficient to fund these expenditures.
 In the longer term, the Company's ability to continue as a going concern is dependent upon successful execution of its business plan (including bringing the Eskay Creek project to profitable operations), raising additional capital or evaluating strategic alternatives for its mineral property interests.
 The Company expects to continue to raise the necessary funds primarily through the issuance of shares.
 There can be no guarantees that future equity financings will be available on acceptable terms or at all, in which case the Company may need to reduce its longer-term exploration and evaluation plans.